tylergneill/skrutable/manual.md

 Feedback welcome!
 And please share and share-alike:

-This work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](href="https://creativecommons.org/licenses/by-sa/4.0/).

 # Vocabulary: